Email Deliverability Testing: 5 Tools That Check Spam Score Before Sending

 FAQ

-What is a good email spam score before sending?
+what’s a good email spam score before sending?

 Spam scores below 3.0 are generally safe for inbox delivery.
 Scores between 3.0 and 5.0 require review and likely fixes.
 Scores above 5.0 almost guarantee spam folder placement.
 Different tools use different scales, so always check the specific tool’s interpretation guide before drawing conclusions.